JoshuaThadi/Custom-Terminal/README.md

 💬 **Feedback**
 If you have any questions or suggestions, feel free to open an issue or reach out.
 Let's make terminals awesome together! 😎

- 🔑 **Key Points:**
-- The guide includes installation instructions for all platforms.
-- Includes sections for features, customization, and troubleshooting.
-- Placeholder screenshots can be replaced with actual ones.

 </div>